sam0402/Homebrew/README.md

 `brew install fmt libid3tag flac faad2 expat lame libmad libsndfile`

-Copy mpd to /Applications and run '/Applications/mpd &' in the background.
+Copy mpd to /usr/local/bin, and it will run in the background after login.

 Copy the mpd.conf file to either ~/.mpdconf or ~/.mpd/mpd.conf.